 This method is commonly used in recording studios for vocals, by voiceover artists, podcasters, and vloggers on YouTube.

-If you don’t know what a pop filter is or want to learn about the different types of pop filter I would recommend you read my article, What is a microphone pop filter.
+If you don’t know what a pop filter is or want to learn about the diverse types of pop filters, I would recommend you read my article, What is a microphone pop filter.

 2: Use the bass-cut on your microphone